Samsung/ChromiumGStreamerBackend/README.md

 # from the point it strips a file.
 # Also there is no official chromium/src repo on github that we could fork.

-# solution: truncate history to a point where there is not file bigger than 100.00 MB in order
+# solution: truncate history to a point where there is not a file bigger than 100.00 MB in order
 # to push to github.
 # We use "git replace" to allow rebasing between our truncated branch and original branch.
+# git reset $(git commit-tree HEAD^{tree} -m "This commit contains all previous commits to reduce history")

 # fake our branch point because we truncated the history
 72c29d9b693319e675117840df26dcfc9a537d1e 316e8135cfbe109896209dcf055b3bc229beab5c